-Competitors were expected to demonstrate competence using hand tools, power tools, workshop equipment, measuring instruments, specialist tools and equipment.
+Competitors will be expected to demonstrate competence using hand tools, power tools, workshop equipment, measuring instruments, specialist tools and equipment.

-Judges would have been looking for other skills expected of a successful technician such as time management, planning and problem solving skills.
+Judges will also be looking for other skills expected of a successful technician such as time management, planning and problem solving skills.